Libby Gerard

 Background

-Libby was a Postdoctoral Scholar at UC Berkeley with the TELS Center.
+Libby Gerard was a Postdoctoral Scholar at UC Berkeley with the TELS Center.
 She also taught preschool and elementary school in Oakland, California, and in Alessandria, Italy.
 In Italy, she taught in a Reggio-Emilia inspired elementary school that focused on developing mixed-media documentation to make students’ thinking visible.
 Students teachers and community members used the documentation to reflect on and adapt instructional practices to better respond to student’s interests and lines of reasoning.
-Libby continued this effort as a teacher in Oakland, incorporating novel uses of technology to create documentation to support teacher professional learning communities.
-Prior to teaching, Libby worked in news production at the CNN Headquarters in Atlanta, Georgia.
+Gerard continued this effort as a teacher in Oakland, incorporating novel uses of technology to create documentation to support teacher professional learning communities.
+Prior to teaching, Gerard worked in news production at the CNN Headquarters in Atlanta, Georgia.

 Selected Publications